Group Session Dates:

 Please note: This is not a training course for coaches who wish to run a group, but rather an experience in being coached.
 Participants will be receiving coaching.
 If you’re interested in training as a Positive Psychology Coach with WBI, find out more here.

-The coaching group sessions are held weekly from Tuesday, May 18, 2021, through Tuesday, June 22.
+The live coaching group sessions are held weekly from Tuesday, October 12, 2021, through Tuesday, November 16.
 This group session is limited to eight people.
+Live attendance is required.

 During this six-week coaching engagement, group members work together, with the guidance of WBI faculty member and certified Positive Psychology Coach Jennifer Hanawald, to create positive change in their lives.